opendaylight/transportpce/docs/developer-guide.rst

    Add/Drop modules ("SRGs") are separated from the degrees which includes line amplifiers and WSS that switch wavelengths from one to another degree**
 -  **OTN layer introduced in Magnesium includes transponders as well as switch-ponders and mux-ponders having the ability to switch OTN containers from client to line cards.
-SR0 release includes creation of the switching pool (used to model cross-connect matrices), tributary-ports and tributary-slots at the initial connection of NETCONF devices.
+Mg SR0 release includes creation of the switching pool (used to model cross-connect matrices), tributary-ports and tributary-slots at the initial connection of NETCONF devices.
    The population of OTN links (OTU4 and ODU4), and the adjustment of the tributary ports/slots pool occupancy when OTN services are created is supported since Magnesium SR2.**